violetaini/3xui-geo-auto-update/README.md

 ### 1. System cron
 Used on standard systems.

 If cron is missing, the installer will try to install and start it automatically.

 ### 2. Supercronic
-Used automatically on supported low-memory RHEL-like systems.
+Used only when needed on supported low-memory RHEL-like systems.

-Currently, Supercronic mode is forced on the following systems when total memory is below **2 GiB**:
+Currently, the installer checks the following systems for low-memory scheduler fallback:

 - Anolis
 - CentOS Stream